 Collector and Hobbyist vehicles cannot operate on public roads in the month of January without a temporary plate.
-You may purchase a temporary plate valid for five consecutive days or a temporary plate valid for the month of January by completing and sending form MV2750 (Collector or Hobbyist Vehicle Temporary License Plate application) with the correct fee to the address provided on the form, or visit a DMV service center offering registration services.
+You may purchase a temporary plate valid for five consecutive days in January by completing and sending form MV2750 (Collector or Hobbyist Vehicle Temporary License Plate application) with the correct fee to the address provided on the form, or visit a DMV service center offering registration services.

 Temporary license plates while on leave from the military